danpinocontrollino/FDS-Project/README.md

 - Add a small sample CSV to `data/raw/` for quick demo runs.
 - If you want reproducible exact experiments, add a `run_experiment.sh` wrapper that pins seeds and logs config files.
 - For presentation, prefer running the demo on a machine with a stable Python environment or build a lightweight Docker image.

-If you want, I can also: (a) add a sample `requirements.txt` tuned for CPU-only demo runs, (b) commit these changes, or (c) create a minimal `Dockerfile` to run the Streamlit demo.